RohitRanga12/Capstone_ML_Engineer_Azure/README.md

 ### Results

-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?
+<b>What are the results you got with your model?
+What were the parameters of the model?</b>
+- The best model had accuracy of 96.91%
+- Parameters were C=1 and max_iter=50

+<b>How could you have improved it?</b>
+- Balancing the imbalanced dataset
+- Deep Learning models such as BERT, LSTM, etc. could have given better results
+- We could have used better feature engineering techniques such as word2vec, doc2vec, transformer-embeddings, etc.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.